 Instead of reciting the synopsis I'll get straight to what the meat of what the show consist of.

 The story follows a series of mini arcs with each dealing with a new conflict.
-Each arc the main group are assigned a task to fulfill by a crime syndicate with our MC Hei being the foot soldier to carry out the mission.
-The syndicate, for a majority of the show, remained a faceless organization which isn't a bad thing since it makes them feel omnipresent and ominous.
-This syndicate is at constant conflict were other underground organizations and they both dispatch "contractors" to do their dirty work.
-It plays out like a feud war carried out in secrecy, due the government covering up the existence of contractors and dolls alike.
-Since the law authorities from the CIA to the local local police are constantly trying to apprehend , gather and suppress information about these occurrences, every episode seem to be chalked full of action and tension buildup.
-That of course lead to a pace that is constantly on the move, which is good for those seeking consistency.
-Also while all of this is going on we are given clues to how the world operates in regards to the contractors, dolls and the phenomenon dubbed simply as the the"Hells Gate".
+In each arc the main group of characters are assigned a task to fulfill by a crime syndicate, with our protagonist Hei being the foot soldier to carry out the missions.
+The syndicate, for a majority of the show, remained a faceless organization, and in this context that isn't really a bad thing since it makes them feel omnipresent and ominous.
+This syndicate is at constant conflict with other underground organizations, which lead both sides to dispatch "contractors" (superhumans) to do their dirty work.
+It plays out like a feud war carried out in secrecy, due the governing bodies covering up the existence of "contractors" and "dolls" alike.
+Since law enforcing authorities from the CIA to the local police are constantly trying to apprehend, gather and suppress information about these occurrences, every episode seem to be chalked full of action and tension building scenes.
+That of course lead to a narrative that's constantly on the move, which is good thing for action junkies and those seeking out easy to consume entertainment.
+Also while all of this is going on we are also given clues to how the world operates in regards to the contractors, dolls and a phenomenon that's simply dubbed as the "Hells Gate".
 It takes sometime but some of these mini arcs eventually converge to create an overarching story.
-Similar to the structure of other shows that takes this approach like Cowboy Bebop, Ghost in the Shell, Psycho-Pass etc.
+Similar to the structure of other shows that takes this approach such as Cowboy Bebop, Ghost in the Shell, Psycho-Pass etc.

 Seems pretty straight forward right, so where does the problem start?

-Even with the consistent pace, since everything is told in an episodic mini arc format there isn't much progression to talk about.
-Sure we get to see the backstories of our main characters unfold and find out more on the world's lore but as far as a sense of direction the show is greatly lacking.
-It feels like it's aimlessly walking about with no sense of a clear conclusion, even when one seems to present itself in the last handful of episodes it still feels like the conflict was simply escalated instead of being addressed.
+Despite the consistent pace, since everything is told in an episodic mini arc format there isn't much progression to talk about.
+Sure we get to see the backstories of our main characters unfold and find out more about the world's lore, but as far as a sense of direction the show is greatly lacking.
+It feels like it's aimlessly walking about with no sense of purpose or clear direction, even when one seems to present itself in the last handful of episodes it still feels like the conflict was simply escalated instead of being addressed.

 Now the important information that they don't give us is a definitive answer to all the anomalies that occur in the show.
-They kept on giving us hints as to build our anticipation for something grand in scope but it simply never delivers.
-It felt like they abandoned explaining the reason for any of the "mystery" and followed a hollow aspect of the grandiose setting established in the beginning.
+They kept on giving us hints in an attempt to build our anticipation for something grand in scope but it simply never exfoliates into anything in the end.
+It felt like they abandoned explaining the reason for any of the "mystery" concepts only to follow a hollow aspect of the overall setting established in the beginning.
 None of the supernatural elements were given a definitive reason or explanation.
 Why did the Hells Gate appear?
 What purpose does it serve?
 How does it correlate with humans evolving into contractors?
 Why do the stars correlate with contractors lives?
 Why is anything not making any proper sense other than superficial techno-babble?
 For a show that tried so much to build a mystery, it sure fails on upholding its end..
 And how do you end a season that didn't bother to properly give answers to anything?
 Why you simply reveal a poorly planned plot twist and give it a final episode that turns into an existential crisis that haven't been seen since the likes of Evangelion...
 And since no one has the balls to say it I will.
-For a show to chalk up all it's supernatural elements to nothing but made up allegory fluff and throw in a improper Eva-esc scene with no context, why that's just borderline pretentiousness.
-There's nothing wrong with a show trying to be ambitious but when all of it's merits and foundation is build on implausible and poorly explained concepts it just feels like the writers were making it up as they go along.
+For a show to chalk up all its supernatural elements to nothing but made up allegory fluff and throw in a improper Eva-esque scene with no context, why that's just borderline pretentiousness.
+There's nothing wrong with a show trying to be ambitious but when all of its merits and foundation is build on implausible and poorly explained concepts it just feels like the writers were making it up as they go along.
 A properly handled plot was thrown away for the sake of ambiguity and pseudo-concepts.
-And if you're expecting answers from season 2 all you'll get there is a loli and talking squirrel, so don't hold your breath.
+And if you're expecting answers from season 2 all you'll get there is a loli, a raging alcoholic and talking squirrel, so don't hold your breath.

 You know what goes good with this review?
 A nice hot box of PIZZA HUT.

-the biggest flaw spotted is the use of CGI for vehicles in the show.
+The biggest flaw spotted is the use of CGI for things like vehicles in the show.
 It can be jarring at times and take you out of the experience.
-Doesn't matter what time period but CGI and vehicles never mix well and this wasn't an exception.
+Doesn't matter what year we're, CGI and vehicles never mix well and this wasn't an exception.
 Also pizza hut ads, lots and lots of pizza hut ads.
-I've counted no less than 17, so take that as you will lol
+I've counted no less than 17, so take that as you will.

-You know you have a problem when a cat has more of a personality than a majority of the characters.
+You know you have a problem when a cat shows more personality than a majority of your characters.

 The cast is crippled by the show's premise.
-Since contractors and dolls are devoid of irrational feelings and have no moral compass outside of rational thought it doesn't leave room for any kind of development.
+Since contractors and dolls are devoid of irrational feelings and have no moral compass outside of rational thought it doesn't leave room for any kind of development (or personality of that matter).
 The most the show can do is flesh them out with a backstory but other than that they remain 1 note.
 Despite this flaw a redeeming quality is that most of the adult characters are handled with an air of maturity.
-Of course that doesn't negate the lack of characterization but it certainly helps to make them feel more grounded.. well... for the most part anyways, as they do throw in a bit of comedy every now and then.
+Of course that doesn't negate the lack of characterization but it certainly helps to make them feel more grounded.. well... for the most part anyways, as they do throw in a bit of misplaced comedy every now and then.